anjor/website/docs/index.md

 Now I help ambitious companies build hiring systems that actually work and structure their engineering organizations around customer outcomes.

-I'm also rebuilding my old plasma physics simulations using AI assistance—testing whether "intelligence explosion" is real by seeing if AI can accelerate research velocity.
+I recently completed rebuilding my plasma physics simulations with AI assistance—validating that AI amplifies expertise rather than replacing it.
+The paper is available on [GitHub](https://github.com/anjor/gandalf-paper) along with the [code](https://github.com/anjor/gandalf).

 ---